Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example10/README.md

 * @SessionAttribute - provides access to the existing attributes in the session.
 Session attributes are set using HttpServletRequest.getSession().setAttribute\
                         required, Optional<>

+* @SessionAttributes - stores model attributes in the session between request, used for multistep form/request processing - (class level annotation)